 Your answer should acknowledge that there are many pieces that make up customer service.
 For example, customer service in part means being a good public face for the company.
 That means being courteous and pleasant to customers or clients.

 However, another important part of customer service is communication—you need to listen to people’s concerns and answer questions in a clear, efficient manner.

-Provide an Example
+Share an Example

 While this question is about customer service, generally speaking, the interviewer is also trying to see if you have the customer service skills that are right for the job.
 Therefore, if you have time, you might add an example to the end of your answer.

 Provide an example of a time you demonstrated the customer service qualities you mention or explain how you learned about customer service through a particular experience (make sure it is a positive experience that demonstrates your skills).

 You can demonstrate your understanding of strong customer service throughout the interview.
 Keep in mind that not all communication takes place out loud.
 In addition to being prepared to answer the interviewer's questions, you want to create a positive first impression by dressing appropriately, making friendly eye contact, and maintaining open, confident body language.